michaelverschoof/enhanced-elements/packages/documentation/components/inputs/number-input.md

 ### `validators`

 Validators are used to validate the user's input.
-The validators are triggered when the value is updated.
-Validation can also be triggered manually by using the [validate](#validate) function.
+Validation can be triggered manually by using the [validate](#validate) function.
 These are either a single validator or an array of multiple validators.
 These can be predefined presets or custom functions.

 #### A single validator